Goals and Objectives

 Once your organization has completed writing Mission and Vision statements and listing Values, the next stage is to create goals and objectives, as well as action steps to achieve each.
 There are many tools and techniques your organization may use to create goals and objectives, and you may choose the technique that fits your team best.

-Developing goals and objectives should be a organization-wide process.
+Developing goals and objectives should be an organization-wide process.
 Themes for goal writing should incorporate work performed by and planned for by all functional areas of the organization — i.e., departments, divisions, programs, schools, centers, institutes, et al – depending on the individual organization’s structure.

 What is a Goal?